-To display your automation processes as a list, click the List View link on the top right-hand side.
+To display your automation processes as a list, click the List button on the top right-hand side.

-You can use the List View to select one or more processes, and delete or copy them.
-Click the Grid View link to re-display the process as icons in the grid layout.
+You can use the List View to search for processes, and you can select one or more processes and delete or copy them.
+Click the Grid button to re-display the process as icons in the grid layout.

 Copying a Process using the Clone Function on the List View